Steiner Distance in Product Networks: Results for Cartesian product

 In this paper, let $G$ and $H$ be two graphs with $V(G)=\{g_1,g_2,\ldots,g_{n}\}$ and $V(H)=\{h_1,h_2,\ldots,h_{m}\}$, respectively.
 Then $V(G\ast H)=\{(g_i,h_j)\,|\,1\leq i\leq n, \ 1\leq j\leq m\}$, where $\ast$ denotes the Cartesian product operation or lexicographical product operation.
 For $h\in V(H)$, we use $G(h)$ to denote the subgraph of $G\ast H$ induced by the vertex set $\{(g_i,h)\,|\,1\leq i\leq n\}$.
 Similarly, for $g\in V(G)$, we use $H(g)$ to denote the subgraph of $G\circ H$ induced by the vertex set $\{(g,h_j)\,|\,1\leq j\leq m\}$.

-The following observation can be easily seen. \begin{obs} Let $G$ be a connected graph, and let $S=\{g,g',g''\}\subseteq V(G)$.
-Let $T$ be a minimal $S$-Steiner tree.
+The following observation can be easily seen. \begin{obs} Let $G$ be a connected graph, and let $S\subseteq V(G)$ and $|S|=3$.
+Let $T$ be a minimal $S$-Steiner tree in $G$.
 Then the tree $T$ satisfies one of the following conditions.

 $\bullet$ $T$ is a path;

 $\bullet$ $T$ is a subdivision of $K_{1,3}$. \end{obs}